KXLU

-KXLU Demolisten history
+Demolisten history

 Demolisten has been a weekly show on KXLU since 1984, which only plays demos from unsigned acts.
 It is credited with introducing numerous acts to the public.

 The show began in 1984 when "DJ Agent Ava" took a couple reel-to-reel tapes of Jane's Addiction and Faith No More, and decided to start a radio show of nothing but demo tapes.
 Once word got out about the show, she soon acquired demos from Red Hot Chili Peppers, Guns N' Roses, The Jesus and Mary Chain and others.

 Perry Farrell, in the book Whores: An Oral Biography of Perry Farrell and Jane's Addiction said, "The cool thing about KXLU's Demolisten show was if you were a local band you could just call in, request your song and if you went down there, they would interview you...
 I was listening to KXLU all day long because that's where all the good music was.
 The rest of the world was out of it."

 The early 1990s DJs featured Fred Kiko, Chad, and Tony Kiewel.
 They've often been credited with the discovery of Beck, who donated a track to the Demolisten: Volume 2 CD, and also played music by Jimmy Tamborello (The Postal Service, Dntel), who was a friend and fellow KXLU DJ at the time.

 Tony Kiewel left the show for an A&R position at Sub Pop Records in 2000.

 The early 2000s continued to feature Fred, with Devin Valdesuso and Doug Jones (label owner of Kittridge Records).

 Hosts have included the International Voice of Reason AKA IVOR, and others.

 In 2002, Fred was joined by co-host Octavius Poirier (former guitarist for Artichoke and Chewing Foil).
 Audio archives of KXLU Demolisten have been saved online since 2003.

 In 2011 and 2012, Demolisten was hosted by Fred and Sean Carnage of Sean Carnage Monday Nights @ Pehrspace in Historic Filipino Town in Echo Park.

 Since 2013, Fred has been hosting the show on his own.
 In 2013, Demolisten started hosting live shows at Time Warp Music in Mar Vista.

 Interviews and reviews

 The members of KXLU Demolisten were on a TV show in Canada where they were interviewed by Laurie Pike circa 1995.
 There is a writeup of the show in LA Weekly Feb.
 24, 1998.
-They were nominated as best radio show in Los Ángeles by the LA Weekly: published June 2, 1999.
+They were nominated as best radio show in Los Angeles by the LA Weekly: published June 2, 1999.
 They were mentioned in Slate Magazine as an influence on the author's music taste on Nov.
 29, 2004.
-Also mentioned in The Los Ángeles Alternative, an independent newspaper, when KXLU won one of the top 5 radio stations in the city in the people's choice awards: Published June 30, 2006.
-Demolisten was featured in an independent film, Destroy the Rocker, about the Los Ángeles music scene.
+Also mentioned in The Los Angeles Alternative, an independent newspaper, when KXLU won one of the top 5 radio stations in the city in the people's choice awards: Published June 30, 2006.
+Demolisten was featured in an independent film, Destroy the Rocker, about the Los Angeles music scene.
 Music for Nimrods received a write-up in OC Weekly in 1997.